nice-game-hints/lsl-wetdreams-one/140-nari/030-terry.md

 keywords: nerd, nari, old laboratory
 ---

 Nari would nerd out with you really good.
-The last nerdy thing she wants you to do for her is to get her a copy of Treasure Loot Terry (the name sound familiar).
+The last nerdy thing she wants you to do for her is to get her a copy of Treasure Loot Terry (the name sounds oddly familiar).

 # Where do I find it?
 Where do all the old retro games end up?
 Before they reboot.